All-Terrain Vehicles (ATVs) are designed for adventure, but just like any other vehicle, their tires don’t last forever.

 - Tires constantly flat or won’t hold air.

-- Belt breaking more often, worn out tires are not the same size anymore, and it can affect the belt on your ATV.
+- Belt breaking more often, worn out tires are not the same size anymore, and it can affect the CVT belt.

 If your tires look like the image below, you’ve gone too far and the tires are very worn out and dangerous.

-In comparison to car tires, an ATV tire doesn’t last nearly as long.
+In comparison to car tires, a 4-wheeler tire doesn’t last nearly as long.

-What wears out an ATV tire faster is driving on asphalt and concrete.
-If you avoid such hard surfaces, you can extend the life of your ATV tires.
+What wears out a tire faster is driving on asphalt and concrete.
+If you avoid such hard surfaces, you can extend the life of your tires.
 If you mostly drive on asphalt, there are other options for you.

-You can drive your ATV on asphalt and pavement like you do with cars, but the tires will wear out a lot faster.
-You can expect an ATV tire lifespan to be cut in half or more if you drive mostly on pavement.
+You can drive your ATVs on asphalt and pavement like you do with cars, but the tires will wear out a lot faster.
+You can expect a tire lifespan to be cut in half or more if you drive mostly on pavement.

-I had an ATV that spent a lot of time driving on asphalt, and I swapped out the rims and tires for one from a Geo Metro, as it was very similar.
-Using car tires and rims on an ATV that spent 99% of time on asphalt worked very well.
+I had a bike that spent a lot of time driving on asphalt, and I swapped out the rims and tires for one from a Geo Metro, as it was very similar.
+Using car tires and rims on an quad that spent 99% of time on asphalt worked very well.

-The one big downside of car tires on an ATV is that steering is much harder, so I suggest ATVs with power steering.
+The one big downside of car tires on an quad is that steering is much harder, so I suggest ATVs with power steering.

 The best thing to do when it comes to ATV tires is to buy good quality tires and don’t ride them hard.

-Keeping the tires clean, avoiding tire shine, and riding your ATV often is about the best you can do to extend the life of your ATV tires.
+Keeping the tires clean, avoiding tire shine, and riding your machine often is about the best you can do to extend the life of your tires.

 A lot of the tires I had to replace too soon were merely me doing stupid things, hitting rocks or thorns, or driving too much on pavement.
 For others, the tires go bad because the ATV sits too long.

-Either way, if you think your ATV tire is bad, replace it.
+Either way, if you think your tire is bad, replace it.